isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 ### 2. Clone Git repository of your program to your local machine

 Every AEM as a Cloud Service program has a git repository.
 It allows you to upload custom code and assets from local machine to your Cloud Service environment.
-During the setup, we use the Git repository to bring Headless Adaptive Forms related code, templates, and other information to your Cloud Service program from your local machine.
+During the setup, we use the Git repository to bring Headless adaptive forms related code, templates, and other information to your Cloud Service program from your local machine.
 Cloning the Cloud Service git repository on your local machine is the first step towards bringing custom code and content from your local machine to Cloud Service.

 >[!INFO]
 >